---

 4. `pay` must execute in `VERIFY` mode and successfully call `APPROVE(APPROVE_PAYMENT)`.

-5. The sum of `gas_limit` values across the validation prefix must not exceed `MAX_VERIFY_GAS`.
+6. The sum of `gas_limit` values across the validation prefix, plus the intrinsic cost of validating `tx.signatures`, must not exceed `MAX_VERIFY_GAS`.

-6. Nodes should stop simulation immediately once `payer_approved = true` has been observed.
+7. Nodes should stop simulation immediately once `payer` has been set.

 #### Canonical Paymaster Exception